 Rajendra K. Raj, Ph.D., is a Professor of Computer Science at the Rochester Institute of Technology.
-His research is at the nexus of distributed computing, big data analytics and cybersecurity, as applied to critical infrastructure protection and healthcare.
-Interested in cybersecurity education, Raj helped to launch RIT’s M.S. program in computer security in 2004, and to found its computing security department in 2012.
+His research is at the nexus of data science, cybersecurity, and distributed computing, as applied to critical infrastructure protection and healthcare.
+Interested in cybersecurity education, Raj helped to launch RIT’s MS program in computer security in 2004, and to found its computing security department in 2012.
 He currently serves as a member of the Executive Committee of ABET’s Computing Accreditation Commission (CAC).
-As co-chair of the CAC/CSAB Criteria Committee, Raj led the effort to revise accreditation criteria for all computing programs and to create the draft cybersecurity program criteria.
+Previously, as co-chair of the CAC/CSAB Criteria Committee, Raj led the effort to revise accreditation criteria for all computing programs and to create the draft cybersecurity program criteria.
 He was previously a vice president in information technology at Morgan Stanley & Co., where he designed, developed and managed proprietary, private-cloud global-infrastructures to support secure financial applications operating in several international offices.
 Raj holds a Ph.D. in computer science from the University of Washington in Seattle.